pololu/pololu-oled-arduino/README.md

 - [Graphical OLED Display: 128x64, 1.3", White, SPI][3760]

-This library can display monospaced text without requiring you to store the state of every pixel in RAM.
+This library can display text without requiring you to store the state of every pixel in RAM.

-It can also display an external 1024-byte graphics buffer, mixing it with the text.
+It can also display an external graphics buffer, combining the graphics and text together as it writes to the display.

 It provides a separation between the low-level hardware access functions and the high-level OLED update routines, so that the low-level functions can be